grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ac.md

 External systems used to access public interfaces to organizational systems are outside the scope of [AC-20](#ac-20) .
 Organizations establish specific terms and conditions for the use of external systems in accordance with organizational security policies and procedures.
 At a minimum, terms and conditions address the specific types of applications that can be accessed on organizational systems from external systems and the highest security category of information that can be processed, stored, or transmitted on external systems.
 If the terms and conditions with the owners of the external systems cannot be established, organizations may impose restrictions on organizational personnel using those external systems.

- {{ insert: param, ac-20_odp.01 }} is/are consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems, allowing authorized individuals to access the system from external systems (if applicable);
+establish terms and conditions consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems are defined (if selected); and/oridentify controls asserted to be implemented on external systems consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems are defined (if selected); is/are consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems, allowing authorized individuals to access the system from external systems (if applicable);

- {{ insert: param, ac-20_odp.01 }} is/are consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems, allowing authorized individuals to process, store, or transmit organization-controlled information using external systems (if applicable);
+ establish terms and conditions consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems are defined (if selected); and/oridentify controls asserted to be implemented on external systems consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems are defined (if selected); is/are consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems, allowing authorized individuals to process, store, or transmit organization-controlled information using external systems (if applicable);

-the use of {{ insert: param, ac-20_odp.04 }} is prohibited (if applicable).
+the use of types of external systems prohibited from use are defined; is prohibited (if applicable).

 Access control policy